HerrDextro/Lernperiode-11/README.md

 ## 21.8

 Goals 21.08.26
-- [x] As the user I want to be able to view a morse alphabet
+- [x] As the user I want to be able to view a morse alphabet to quickly see what a character is
-- [ ] As the user I want to be able to translate morse into text and vice versa
+- [x] As the user I want to be able to translate morse into text and vice versa to quickly see what a string of morse means, or what a string of text would be in morse

 (No third user story, I wouldnt get it finished)

+Today I did a crash course on MAUI XAML, mainly learning the types of basic layout like <VerticalLayout> and <HorizontalLayout> and elements like <label> and <editor>.
+Then I wrote the boilerplate needed to connect a "backend" class to the UI by binding its properties to elements in the XAML.
+Once that was done I started writing simple Text to Morse and vice versa methods.
+I first pass the text into a morse detector that checks if the string consists of only dot dash and space and returns a true if yes.
+Then according to that bool the correct translation method is called and given the input string.
+The code works nicely, except that I didnt know what official good practise was for written morse delimiting, which turns out to be a / in between words.
+The code doesnt implement this yet though.

+## 28.8

+Goals 28.08.2026
+- [ ] As the user I want to be able to use the screen to practise keying morse characters
+- [ ] As the user I want to be able to use the screen to key morse words/sentences
+- [ ] As the user I want to be able to set the WPM speed and save it to customize the practising